Waterford Retail Park to lead the way in sensory-friendly shopping

 “True autism-friendliness means that we welcome you, and we understand that sometimes you may need additional support and we are happy to provide it.

-“Waterford Retail Park plan to host other autism-awareness events and fundraising initiatives.”
+“Waterford Retail Park plans to host other autism-awareness events and fundraising initiatives.”

 Last June, Sigma unveiled its Parkway Retail Park facility in Limerick as Ireland’s First Autism and Sensory-Friendly retail park.